peterhgruber/writingsmartcontracts_algo/README.md

 Common literature folder for all course modules.

 #### TeacherMaterial
-This folder is avaiable to university teachers upon request to `peter.gruber@usi.ch` (please use your university email for contacting me).
+This folder is avaiable to university teachers upon request to `peter.gruber@usi.ch` (please use your official email for contacting me).
 It contains the following additional material

 * **Solutions** to quizzes, assignments and exercises in Jupyter notebooks
 * **TeacherNotes** Additional background information